 It is estimated that roughly 40% of patients seeking credit from top healthcare lenders are denied.
 Applying for a loan can be a difficult, document-intense process.
 Loan decisions can take a long time, delaying the scheduling of treatment and adding stress.
 If a loan is approved, it can include pre-payment penalties, post-interest balloon fees and other charges that can rapidly inflate what patients owe.
 Such loans also tend to have an impact on the borrower’s credit.

 2. Out-of-pocket costs are known in advance.
-For several patients, even a bit uncertainty regarding their monetary responsibility for care received is enough to keep them from the receiving treatment. one survey showed that ninetieth of customers wish to understand their payment responsibility before a procedure.
+For several patients, even a bit of uncertainty regarding their monetary responsibility for care received is enough to keep them from the receiving treatment.
+One survey showed that ninetieth of customers wish to understand their payment responsibility before a procedure.

 Through this model, patients recognize precisely what proportion they’ll owe for his or her care before treatment.
 This removes the uncertainty and offers patients the flexibility to effectively set up for his or her payments.